-Kenyan Fishermen on Trial in Tanzania for 'Armed Robbery'
+Kenyan Fishermen On Trial in Tanzania for 'Armed Robbery'

 Organise a fundraiser

-"We sent a delegation to negotiate the terms of their release, but the Tanzanians demanded Sh40,000 for every fisherman, an amount we could not raise," Mr Joel said.
+"We sent a delegation to negotiate the terms of their release, but the Tanzanians demanded Ksh40,000 ($364) for every fisherman, an amount we could not raise," Mr Joel said.

 An outcry from the fishermen's relatives saw leaders in Migori County organise a fundraiser at the weekend.